isomerpages/pmo-nccs/_public-consultation/Overview/public-consultation.md

 title: Public Consultation
 permalink: /public-consultation/
 third_nav_title: Overview
+variant: markdown
 ---
 ### PUBLIC CONSULTATION

+##### Ongoing Consultations
+Taking place from 8 Oct to 5 Nov 2024, NCCS has launched a public consultation on REACH Singapore to gather views on Singapore’s decarbonisation journey, including Singapore’s climate ambition, our transition towards a low-carbon economy and the decarbonisation measures we will undertake.
+The views will be taken into consideration as Singapore develops the next bound of climate targets, measures and policies.

+Find out more:&nbsp;[https://go.gov.sg/feedbacksgdecarb](https://go.gov.sg/feedbacksfdecarb)

+##### Past Consultations

 [[14 Dec 2022] Feedback from Public on Singapore's Raised Climate Ambition](/public-consultation/14-dec-2022-feedback-from-public-on-sg-raised-climate-ambition/)